SuNaden/statsd-opentsdb-request/README.md

 # statsd-opentsdb
-Pluggable backend for statsd to send data to opentsdb via HTTP requests
+Pluggable backend for statsd to send data to Opentsdb via HTTP requests